Gone too soon: Emotional tributes continue to pour in for Warne | Entertainment

 ''Through it all he was someone you could always count on, someone who loved his family... someone who would be there for you when you needed him and always put his mates first.
 The greatest bowler I ever played with or against.

-Another iconic former teammate Glenn McHGrath always believed that nothng could ever happen to the spin wizard given his larger than life persona.
+Another iconic former teammate Glenn McGrath always believed that nothing could ever happen to the spin wizard given his larger than life persona.

 ''I thought nothing could ever happen to him, He lived more in his life than most people would live in 20,'' McGrath wrote.